 Retinopathy of prematurity (ROP) is a condition seen in premature infants of low birth weight that is characterized by progressive and excessive neovascularization.
 In this condition, the inappropriate proliferation of blood vessels and fibrovascular tissue behind the lens prevents retinal development.
 The end result is severe visual deficits or even blindness of the infant afflicted.
 Treatment with laser photocoagulation prevents vision loss in 95% of cases.

-Premature Premature Childbirth before 37 weeks of pregnancy (259 days from the first day of the mother’s last menstrual period, or 245 days after fertilization).
-Necrotizing Enterocolitis infants of low birth weight are at risk of developing hyperoxia during their care; this can lead to:
+Premature infants Premature infants A human infant born before 37 weeks of gestation.
+Sudden Infant Death Syndrome (SIDS) of low birth weight are at risk of developing hyperoxia during their care; this can lead to:

 ---|---|